Where theory meets practice

 All field placements and arrangements are made by the School.

-State law and/or particular field placement sites may require background checks before a student will be permitted to do fieldwork in a number of contexts.
+State law and/or particular field placement sites may require background checks and particular onboarding procedures before a student will be permitted to do fieldwork in a number of contexts.
 Certain kinds of criminal convictions may affect a student’s ability to obtain a field placement, which, in turn, could affect the student’s ability to complete degree requirements.

 Where Do SP2 Students Work?